-Saturday, May 2nd 2020 from 9:00 A.M. to 4:00 P.M. at the Center for Community Arts in Walnut Creek
+Webinar on Saturday, May 2nd, 2020 from 9:00 A.M. to 12:00 P.M.

-5 Hours of CA State CEUs for Speech-Language Pathologists
+3 Hours of CA State CEUs for Speech-Language Pathologists

-Parents, Speech Language Pathologists, Special Educators, Teachers, Psychologists, Social Workers, Occupational Therapists, and other Professionals
+Parents, Speech-Language Pathologists, Special Educators, Teachers, Psychologists, Social Workers, Occupational Therapists, and Other Professionals

-THIS IS A LIVE IN PERSON TRAINING
+THIS IS A LIVE ONLINE TRAINING

-All Sales Final, No Refunds
+All Sales Final

-The Award Winning 360 Thinking Program combines concepts that are at the core of EF: situational and intention awareness, mental dress rehearsals, future thinking, time awareness, and visualization, which promote efficient and accurate completion of tasks.
-Our model facilitates the development of 6 key skills for students: initiation, transition, planning, time management, self-regulation and meta-cognition.
+The Award-Winning 360 Thinking Program combines concepts that are at the core of EF: situational and intention awareness, mental dress rehearsals, future thinking, time awareness, and visualization, which promote efficient and accurate completion of tasks.
+Our model facilitates the development of 6 key skills for students: initiation, transition, planning, time management, self-regulation, and meta-cognition.
 As the steps of a task are envisioned, potential obstacles can be anticipated for students to problem solve and achieve independence.